 - Magnesium.
 Calcium needs to be taken with Magnesium.
 Find a supplement that contains both calcium and a chelated form of magnesium.
 The ratio should roughly be 10 calcium mg to 4 magnesium mg.
 All minerals should be in chelated forms, which makes them bioavailable.

 - Microcrystalline Hydroxyapatite Crystals or MCHC.
-This is a bone extract that contains necessary trace minerals, which can help restore and maintain bones.
-It contains manganese, zinc, copper and other trace minerals such as boron and vanadium that today are often deficient or biounavailable.
-It is sold by a number of companies including Endomet Labs at 1-602-995-1580.
+MCHC is a bone extract that contains the most absorbable form of calcium and trace minerals, which can help restore and maintain bones.
+It contains calcium, manganese, zinc, copper and other trace minerals such as boron and vanadium that today are often deficient or biounavailable.
+You can find the brand of MCHC I take in the Live to 110 Store.

 - Kelp.
 Kelp and other sea vegetables contain tons of calcium and many other minerals.
 Everyone should be taking kelp.
 It is a great source of trace minerals missing from soils.
 Kelp can be found in the Liveto110 Store.

 - Vitamin D3.
 Vitamin D is necessary for your body to absorb calcium.
 Some people get adequate amounts of vitamin D from sunlight, but this may not be a good source if you live in high latitudes, if you’re housebound, or if you regularly use sunscreen or you avoid the sun entirely because of the risk of skin cancer.
 The only way to reliably get adequate amounts of Vitamin D is to take 4000-5000 IU per day.